Budj Bim National Park

 The Budj Bim National Park, formerly known as Mount Eccles National Park, is a national park located in the Western District of Victoria, Australia.
 The 5470 ha national park is situated approximately 270 km west of Melbourne and approximately 15 km southwest of Macarthur.
-It derives its name from Budj Bim, formerly Mount Eccles, which is situated in the north-east of the park.
+It derives its name from the Budj Bim volcano, formerly Mount Eccles, which is situated in the north-east of the park.

 The park now forms part of the larger Budj Bim heritage areas of both national and world significance, due to the extensive systems of aquaculture created by Aboriginal Australians thousands of years ago and the significance of the area to the Gunditjmara people.

 Features

 Located within the national park is Budj Bim, formerly named Mount Eccles by the European people who settled in the area, is the site of one of the most recent active volcanos in Australia.
 The first activity was about 40,000 years ago when Budj Bim was formed by lava pouring out the Earth's crust.
 The most recent eruption was approximately 8,000 years ago.
 Budj Bim is a fairly small hill surrounded by lush vegetation with a small, hidden, deep volcanic crater lake named Lake Surprise.
 It is famous for an adjacent lava tube and there are numerous lava tubes in the surrounding farm land.